IndiePass/indiepass-desktop/README.md

 from microsub endpoints.
 Written in Electron, so available for Windows, MacOS and Linux.

 The philosophy at the moment of the app is that it will not be a full blown client like the Android version.
-The main focus is on the most commonly features used on a daily basis.
+The main focus is on the most common features used on a daily basis.

 Looking for the Android client?
 See https://github.com/swentel/indigenous-android